-So don't worry.
-If you’re like the majority of people then you’ve never dealt with a “Retainer” and don’t know what the word means.
+If you’re like the majority of people, then you’ve never dealt with a retainer fee and don’t know what the phrase means.
 And even if you are familiar with the term you may still find the whole thing confusing or strange.
 So let me explain what a retainer is and why we use them.

 You decide that you want to hire an attorney to represent you in your divorce.
 Of course when you hire that lawyer they are going to require you to pay for their product.
 As an attorney their “product" is the time spent on your matter using the knowledge and experience they have.